alladinian/Visionaire/README.md

 It's an `ObservableObject` and reports processing through a published property called `isProcessing`.

-You can execute task on the `shared` Visionaire singleton or on your own instance (useful if you want to have separate processors reporting on their own).
+You can execute tasks on the `shared` Visionaire singleton or on your own instance (useful if you want to have separate processors reporting on their own).

-There are two sets of apis, convenience methods & task-based methods.
+There are two sets of apis: convenience methods & task-based methods.

 Convenience methods have the benefit of returning typed results while tasks can be submitted en masse.